misschooltest/misschooltest.github.io/README.md

 Unlike most Jekyll Themes, Business Jekyll Theme is not meant to be a single page theme.
 This theme is a package that you can use for your business website or promote certain project.
 I reorganized all the files and make it Jekyll friendly.

 Big thanks to the creator of Office as this theme would not be possible without their hard work!
-You are always welcome to contribute to this repository to make it better!
+You are always welcome to contribute to this repository to make it better

 **Example Site**
 - [Business Jekyll Theme](https://business-jekyll-theme.github.io)